joshlin5/Automated-Jupyter-Notebook-Deployment/README.md

 ##### Final Step

-Create a new branch, remove api token from `main.js`, and push to your REPO.
+Create a new branch, remove api token from `main.js`, checkout new branch, commit change, and push to your REPO.